-On December 5, 2022, Snap Finance, LLC and Snap RTO, LLC filed notice of a data breach with the Attorney General of Texas after learning that an unauthorized party hacked the company’s computer network, gaining access to sensitive consumer information.
-Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ names, addresses, Social Security numbers, government-issued identification numbers and financial account information.
-After confirming that consumer data was leaked, Snap began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.
+On December 5, 2022, Macmillan filed notice of a data breach with the Attorney General of Texas after the company experienced what appears to have been a successful ransomware attack.
+Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ names, addresses, Social Security numbers, driver’s license numbers and financial account information.
+After confirming that consumer data was leaked, Macmillan began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Snap data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Snap Finance, LLC.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Macmillan data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Macmillan.

-Upon discovering that sensitive consumer data was made available to an unauthorized party, Snap Finance began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your name, address, Social Security number, government-issued identification number and financial account information.
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Macmillan Publishers began to review the affected files to determine what information was compromised and which consumers were impacted.
+While the breached information varies depending on the individual, it may include your name, address, Social Security number, driver’s license number and financial account information.

-On December 5, 2022, Snap Finance sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
-While we don’t know the total number of people impacted by the Snap Finance data breach, the Texas Attorney General’s “Data Security Breach Reports” web page indicates there were 6,733 victims in Texas alone.
+On December 5, 2022, Macmillan Publishers sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+While the exact number of people who were impacted by the Macmillan breach has not yet been determined, the Texas Attorney General reports that there were 1,193 victims in Texas alone.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.